- Course Number:

-Work, create and navigate utilizing the unique features of the digital 3D modeling workspace.
+- Work with, and navigate the unique features of the digital 3D modeling workspace to create 3D objects.

-Identify the significant characteristics of rendering 3D objects for optimal system processing and analysis.
+- Identify characteristics of rendering 3D objects for optimal system processing and analysis.

-Evaluate digital 3D projects; identifying items for improvement, and implement changes.
+- Evaluate digital 3D projects, identify items for improvement, and implement changes.

 Course Activities and Design